agusev/mastermind/README.md

 - I didn't manage to test all API endpoints due to a lack of knowledge of how to set up `express-session` using `Postman` or` Mocha`.
-Instead, I created unit tests for every function related to the game logic or interaction with the database.
+Instead, I created tests for every function related to the game logic or interaction with the database.

 # Future work